fpagliughi/rust-industrial-io/README.md

 - Full coverage of the _libiio_ API - or as much as makes sense.
 - A complete set of working examples.
-- Unit tests and CI
+- More unit tests and CI

 To keep up with the latest announcements for this project, follow:

 **Twitter:**  [@fmpagliughi](https://twitter.com/fmpagliughi)

+### Unreleased Features in this Branch

+- Targeting Rust Edition 2021 with MSRV v1.65
+- Converted to explicit re-exports to avoid ambigious warnings.
+- [PR #28](https://github.com/fpagliughi/rust-industrial-io/pull/28)-  Move set_num_kernel_buffers() to Device
+- [PR #22](https://github.com/fpagliughi/rust-industrial-io/pull/22)-  Disable chrono default features to mitigate segfault potential in time crate
+- Updated to `clap` v3.2
+- Support and bindings for libiio v0.25
+- Cargo build features for selecting bindings to older libiio versions (v0.24, v0.23, etc)
+-
 ### New in Version 0.5.2

 - [PR #26](https://github.com/fpagliughi/rust-industrial-io/pull/26) - Added 'utilities' feature to be able to turn off build of binary applications (i.e. only build the library).
 - [#21](https://github.com/fpagliughi/rust-industrial-io/issues/21) - Update nix dependency to avoid linking vulnerable version
 - Updated dependencies for `clap` and `ctrlc` crates.

-### New in Version 0.5.1

-- `iio_info_rs` utility now supports network and URI contexts.
-- [PR #19](https://github.com/fpagliughi/rust-industrial-io/pull/19) macOS build makes a distinction for Intel and non-Intel builds when searching for Homebrew Frameworks (libiio library).
-- [PR #20](https://github.com/fpagliughi/rust-industrial-io/pull/20) Fix some clippy suggestions.
-Particularly cleaner casting of raw pointers, etc.

 ## The Basics